How do I know if an email or website is really from Airbnb?

 Fraudulent emails can contain links to fake Airbnb web pages that try to steal your information.
 Don’t click links in any email that you’re not sure about.

 A real link to Airbnb will begin with https://www.airbnb.com or a country-specific URL like https://es.airbnb.com, https://it.airbnb.com, https://www.airbnb.com.at, or https://www.airbnb.co.uk.
 If you click a link that takes you to a page that looks like Airbnb but doesn’t start with this address, it’s a fraudulent page and you should close it.

 Check for official Airbnb domains

 Fraudulent emails often come from domains that may appear similar, such as @bnb.com or @reservation-airbnb.com.
-But legitimate emails from Airbnb will only come from the following domains:
+However, legitimate emails from Airbnb will only come from the following domains:

 If it's not sent from one of these addresses, it’s not from Airbnb.

 Check the website address

 Pay special attention to misspellings of Airbnb’s name.
 If Airbnb is misspelled in the website address, the website is fake.

 Check for a lock icon in your browser